Oneing.... Prayer and Unlearning

 - that this is what Jesus taught

-- that this is the Gospel that the Church preaches
+- that this is the Gospel say and what the Church preaches

 And of course plenty of Christians have believed and taught things like these because such ideas are a part of the Christian story.
 But they are only a part of it and need to be understood as elements of a much bigger story and a much larger picture.